sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 ### GlueWindowEventType

-*Note that some event types aren't applicable to Delphi applications.*
+*Note that some event types aren't applicable to Delphi apps.*

 | Name | Value | Hex |
 |------|-------|-----|